velocity-formula/nextcloud-tagspaces-integration-service/README.md

 [Nextcloud has applications for mobile and desktop devices](https://github.com/nextcloud/desktop), the same as [TagSpaces](https://github.com/tagspaces/tagspaces).
 Even that Nextcloud has it's own tag system, TagSpaces app excels in this task.

-This integration service enables you to use TagSpaces interfaces and apply changes to Nextcloud files.
+This integration service enables you to use TagSpaces desktop interfaces and apply changes to Nextcloud files.

 ## Motivation